oberfeld/oberdocker/README.md

 - adminer: GUI for the db
 - letsencrypt-companion: companion for proxy to download certificates for https encryptions
 - portainer: admin gui for the entire setup.
 - volumerize: Volume backup container.
-As configured now
+As configured now, it will backup to an S3 Bucket

 ### Docker compose files
 The docker-compose setup is split into several docker-compose files.
 This allows to start parts of the setup in specific environments.